Learn about LUCENTIS & how it may help with myopic CNV (mCNV) symptoms

 number such as 1.5.

-- The larger the bottom number in the fraction or the higher the single number, the less sharp your vision is
+- The lower the bottom number in the fraction, the sharper your distance vision

 Following up with your doctor is necessary for tracking your vision over time.